Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 Nope, sorry, haven’t heard.
 Well, moving right along….

-Mom!
-She used to sing backup for various singers, not the least of which was James Taylor.
+She used to sing backup for James Taylor.

 So, now it appears that not only do I take online cases but also, apparently, Text Message Cases as well!
 I got the following text message yesterday: